pgrady1322/racon/README.md

             maximum allowed error rate used for filtering overlaps --no-trimming
             disables consensus trimming at window ends

+        *** Not available in main Racon
+        -L, --liftover <string>
+            default: ''
+            optional prefix of the output liftover files which convert the draft sequence to the output consensus.
+PAF and VCF files are always written with this prefix, and SAM can optionally be written if the -S option is provided.
+VCF, PAF, SAM.
+Format is determined from extension.
+        -S, --liftover-sam
+            Used only in combination with the -L option, this writes out a SAM formatted alignment of the polished sequences vs the draft.
+        *** Not available in main Racon

         -m, --match <int>
             default: 3
             score for matching bases